embladev/AreYouReady-JQuery/README.md

 * Output - html and js files

 # Solution - step 5
-* Filter the project list.
-User type in the project name and the filtered projects will be listed
+* Create a toggle to switch between "Open" and "Closed" projects

 # Solution - step 5
 Zip all the files and send it Embla HR.
 Please add installation instruction if any.